bmakinlabi/Angular/NOTES.md

 # Section 4: Debugging - 60.
-Understanding Angular Error Messages (Initial Commit)
+Understanding Angular Error Messages
-- Initial Commit
+- How to read error messages in Angular
+- Always read the exact error message.